 Biography

-Wayman Adams (1883–1959) was a nationally recognized American portrait painter known for his bold brushwork, direct observation, and ability to capture the character of his sitters.
-Although not a Missouri native, Adams’ work circulated widely throughout the Midwest, including exhibitions in Missouri during the early 1930s.
-His presence in the region contributed to the broader artistic environment that shaped Midwestern painters during the rise of American Regionalism.
+Although not a Missouri native and not a Missouri WPA artist, Adams’ work circulated widely throughout the Midwest.
+His portraits were exhibited in Missouri during the early New Deal years, placing him within the broader artistic environment that shaped Midwestern painters during the rise of American Regionalism.

 Missouri Connections